Food Costing in Hospitality: Calculate Costs and Maximize Profits

 Total control

-Know the real cost of each dish and make informed decisions about prices and menu.
+Know the real cost of every dish and make informed decisions about prices and menu.

 Profitability